cosimopyn/MS_Audit_Sys/README.md

 # Distributed Audit System

 ## Introduction
-This project provides a platform to .set up a private
+This project provides a platform to set up a private blockchain network.

-as the server
+Each node in this cluster has its own identity, as well as public and private keys to encrypte records.
+As the server, it can read encrypted audit records of all customers.
+As a customer, it only interacts with the server rather than other customers.
+It can write and read audit data from its own contract, while has no access to other customers'.
+This system is equipped with several characteristics:
+  - Distribution: The whole system is decentralized without the need of a trusted authority.
+  - Privacy: All data in contracts are encrypted.
+Besides, a customer can access to its own contract rather than others'.
+  - Safety: Data stored in blockchian are immutable.
+  - Permission: If a new peer want to join the private network, it needs to apply to server for permission.

 ## Flowchart
 [avatar](https://github.com/cosimoth/Distributed_Audit/blob/master/chart.jpg)